BeppiMenozzi/TriStateToggleButton/README.md

 Browse the full example here:
 <a href="https://github.com/BeppiMenozzi/TriStateToggleButton/tree/master/tristatetogglebutton_sample/src/main">Example</a>

+### New in 1.0.4
+* Fixed: setting a boolean value programmatically sometimes didn't update status

 ### New in 1.0.3
 * Toggle now can set and return integer values (0, 1, 2)
 * Warning: onToggle() changed to include integer values